 $ openssl x509 -req -days 365 -in certificate.csr -signkey ftp.key -out mycertificate.crt

-Now we copy both the key and the certificate file to /etc/pki/tls/certs.
+Now we copy the certificate file and the key and to /etc/pki/tls/certs:

 $ cp ftp.key /etc/pki/tls/certs/